altimore/HamlPy/readme.md

 But wait, what is Haml?
 Haml is an incredible template engine written in Ruby used a lot in the Rails community.
 You can read more about it [here](http://www.haml-lang.com "Haml Home").

-#### Fallback to template.haml when requesting template.html
+##### Fork: Fallback to template.haml when requesting template.html
-small edit here, with a fallback to a .haml extension when the template is not found, made so the class based generic views works out of the box without having to specify a template_name.
+Small edit here, with a fallback to a .haml extension when the template is not found, made so the class based generic views works out of the box without having to specify a template_name.

 It should be changed in the Generic views app instead but since it is related to hamlpy it is simpler to add it here.